averbraeck/gscg-design/doc/7-development/technical-choices.md

   `H2Direct on`, `H2ModernTLSOnly on`.<br>
   `AddOutputFilterByType BROTLI_COMPRESS text/html text/css application/javascript application/json`.
 - Caching: serve `/static/` directly with long Cache-Control (e.g., 30–90 days) + ETag; add a cache-buster in filenames.
-- Reverse proxy: prefer `mod_proxy_http` over AJP (simpler & safer).<br>
+- Reverse proxy: prefer `mod_proxy_http` over AJP (Apache JServ Protocol), since it is simpler and safer.<br>
   Keep backend to Tomcat on HTTP/1.1; clients get HTTP/2 from Apache.
 - Timeouts/keep-alive: `KeepAlive On` with a sane `KeepAliveTimeout` (2–5 s) and `MaxKeepAliveRequests 100–200`.

+*For Brotli, see below.*

 #### 2) Tomcat 11 basics

 - Thread pool: default ~200 is already fine for 100 users.
-If you use blocking DB calls, keep it 100–300.
-Don’t over crank.
+If blocking DB calls are used, keep it 100–300.
-- Compression: if you don’t rely on Apache for compression, enable Tomcat gzip; otherwise disable to avoid double work.
+- Compression: if Apache is not used for compression, enable Tomcat gzip; otherwise disable to avoid double work.
 - Static offload: map `/static/*` to Apache only; exclude it from Tomcat.
-- JSP discipline: EL + JSTL only (no scriptlets).
+- JSP discipline: EL (Expression Language) + JSTL (JavaServer Pages Standard Tag Library) only; see [https://www.oracle.com/application-development/technologies/jdeveloper/jstl-el-adf.html](https://www.oracle.com/application-development/technologies/jdeveloper/jstl-el-adf.html).
+Do not use scriptlets as they make the code very unreadable and bug-prone.
 For complex HTML, keep current approach (server-side generation) or consider a tiny template engine (Pebble/Mustache) for maintainability.

 #### 3) Java 21 niceties (optional)